 In-Person Gathering Limits

 As we work to keep the campus and greater community healthy, a number of public-health informed event restrictions have been put in place in an effort to reduce the spread of COVID-19.
 All student organizations, including sororities and fraternities, must abide by University, City and County guidelines for in-person gatherings and activities.
-In-person event restrictions are as follows:
+Monroe County and City of Bloomington lifted gathering size restrictions, effective May 17, 2021.
+Indiana Department of Health guidance regarding restrictions will continue to be followed.
+Please note that the following expectations regarding student organizations, sororities and fraternities, and housed organizations remain in place: